davydog187/ecto_range/README.md

 `EctoRange` is a tiny library that provides Ecto custom types for all [Postgres Range types](https://www.postgresql.org/docs/current/rangetypes.html).

+The main design goal of `EctoRange` is to be easy to use with native Elixir types, while providing the full flexibility of Postgres Range types inside of Ecto.

 | Postgres type | `Ecto.Type`               |
 | ------------- | ------------------------- |
 | int4range     | `EctoRange.Int4`          |